CyberFlameGO/svnpython/Doc/library/os.rst

 .. function:: read(fd, n)

    Read at most *n* bytes from file descriptor *fd*.
-Return a string containing the bytes read.
-If the end of the file referred to by *fd* has been reached, an empty string is returned.
+Return a bytestring containing the bytes read.
+If the end of the file referred to by *fd* has been reached, an empty bytes object is returned.

    Availability: Unix, Windows.